tonyx/Sharpino/README.md

 A heartfelt thank you to  [Jetbrains](https://www.jetbrains.com) who have generously provided free licenses to support this project.

 ## News/Updates
 - Version 6.2.1.
-Various fixes and improvement in eventstore/opt lock (Courtesy by Cloude Sonnet/Opus)
+Various fixes and improvement in eventstore/opt lock (Courtesy by Cloude Sonnet/Opus).
+The CheckLastEventId2.sql provides an improved lock check and so you should apply it (as a dbmate migration file, as usual).
 - Version 6.1.4.
 Improve Cancellation Token handling.
 Added `getAllAggregateStatesEnumerableAsync` (optimized version using C# IAsyncEnumerable).
 - [New On line doc](www.sharpino.eu)
 - Version 6.1.3.
 Redis L2/Backplane support (see example 28)